ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/provider-ref.md

 ## Specifying the `provider` block
 {: #provider-example}

+After you retrieved the required parameters to work with a Terraform resource or data source, you

 You can choose if you want to provide the input parameters as static values in the `provider` block or if you want to retrieve the values from Terraform on {{site.data.keyword.cloud_notm}} variables or environment variables that you set.
 {: shortdesc}